DiscontinuedUpdate: Brooks Adrenaline GTS 19

 The sole unit and the upper are now structured using Strobel lasting to promote a seamless appearance that follows the natural shape of the foot.

-The newly-engineered, streamlined mesh upper lends the Adrenaline GTS 18 a sleeker look and a more comfortable feel.
+The shoes upper material is also the same material used in one of the Brooks running shoes, the Transcend 6.
+It is a newly-engineered, streamlined mesh upper which lends the Adrenaline GTS 18 a sleeker look and a more comfortable feel.

 The inner sleeve is made of Element Lining, which has a moisture-control capability.
 Its purpose is to keep the foot cool and dry throughout the running session.